DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

 the longitude direction can be changed using [`gdalwarp`](https://gdal.org/en/stable/programs/gdalwarp.html).
 Specifically using the `+axis` element in the srs defition.

-To convert the `input.tiff` image created with the following Proj4 string to positve west:
+To convert a GeoTIFF called `input.tiff`, created with the following Proj4 string to positve west:
 ```
 +proj=eqc +lat_ts=0 +lat_0=0 +lon_0=0 +x_0=0 +y_0=0 +R=3396190 +units=m +no_defs
 ```